Lenity Australia is a not-for-profit philanthropic organisation financing projects in Australia, Asia and the Pacific.

 Finance and Business Strategies

-All proceeds from the sale of the nursing home property and bed licences are prudently invested with the interest income being applied for charitable purposes.
-The funds will not be used to promote a particular religious adherence, a political party or promote a candidate or organization affiliated with any party.
+All proceeds from the sale of the nursing home property and bed licences have been prudently invested with the interest income being applied for charitable purposes.
+The funds are not used to promote a particular religious adherence, a political party or promote a candidate or organization affiliated with any party.